palantir/conjure/readme.md

 Types
 -----
-Conjure's type system deals with two modes of types, external types, defined outside of Conjure definition files but declared as explicit imports and given 'local' names for use in a Conjure file and internal types, which are fully defined from other types within a Conjure file, primitives and built-ins.
+Conjure's type system deals with two modes of types, imported types, defined outside of Conjure definition files but declared as explicit imports and given 'local' names for use in a Conjure file and defined types, which are fully specified by other types within a Conjure file, primitives and built-ins.

 By convention, all primitive and built-in types use camel case, while all user defined types (e.g. imports and object definitions) use pascal case.